Measuring and Improving Chain-of-Thought Reasoning in Vision-Language Models: Approach

 \section{Approach}

-\looseness=-1 In our preliminary experiments, we identified that VLMs can effectively induct high-level visual inference when provided with complete reasoning chains.
-We thus propose to train a model capable of generating rationales that can potentially enhance visual reasoning performance and consistency.
+\looseness=-1 In preliminary experiments, we find that VLMs can effectively conduct high-level visual inference when provided with complete reasoning chains.
+Thus, we propose to train a model capable of generating rationales that can potentially enhance visual reasoning performance and consistency.
 To this end, we propose a bifurcated training framework that is able to train a VLM to efficiently produce rationales that facilitate high-level visual inference (see Figure~\ref{fig:approach}).
-In the initial stage of the framework, we aim to train CoTBLIP to generate rationales that contain enough visual details and reasonable inference.
-We employ Supervised Fine-Tuning (\textbf{SFT}) to train CoTBLIP, utilizing visual inference data that comprises CoT reasoning chains and high-level inference automatically generated by LLMs (a.k.a, refined LLaVA dataset~\cite{DBLP:journals/corr/abs-2304-08485}).
-To further mitigate certain issues in generated rationales (e.g., hallucination) and scale up the training process, we introduce the second Reinforcement Learning from LLMs (AI) Feedback (\textbf{RLAIF}) stage, where we employ image-caption pairs sourced from the wild to facilitate the training.
+In the first stage, we aim to train CoTBLIP to generate rationales that contain enough visual details and reasonable inference.
+To further mitigate certain issues in generated rationales (e.g., hallucination) for better high-level inferences, we introduce the second Reinforcement Learning from LLMs (AI) Feedback (\textbf{RLAIF}) stage.
 We select BLIP-2-T5$_{xl}$ as our backbone model due to its strong performance on basic vision-language tasks~\cite{DBLP:journals/corr/abs-2306-09265, DBLP:journals/corr/abs-2306-13394}.
-Consequently, we refer to our rational-generation model as \textbf{CoTBLIP}.
+Consequently, we refer to our rationale-generation model as \textbf{CoTBLIP}.

-\looseness=-1 We utilize the complex reasoning samples from the LLaVA dataset~\cite{DBLP:journals/corr/abs-2304-08485}.
+\looseness=-1 \paragraph{Stage-1: SFT.} We utilize the complex reasoning samples from the LLaVA dataset~\cite{DBLP:journals/corr/abs-2304-08485}.
 The original 77K samples are produced by instructing GPT-4 to generate visual inference using a carefully curated set of five human-annotated captions and bounding boxes associated with images from the COCO Dataset~\cite{DBLP:conf/eccv/LinMBHPRDZ14}.
 However, the generated samples consist of repetitive, dialogic expressions that might not be entirely grounded in the images.
 We thus perform a further post-processing step that prompts LLMs to generate CoT reasoning chains based on the original samples, placing an emphasis on ensuring that these chains are logical, consistent, and succinct.
-The detailed prompt is shown in Figure~\ref{fig:post_processing}.
+The detailed prompt is shown in Appendix~\ref{sec:prompt}.
 We train CoTBLIP on these refined samples using SFT.